dvglc/solorzanos-maze/README.md

 `git clone https://github.com/dvglc/solorzanos-maze.git`

-With npm, the dependencies can be installed via
+With npm, the dependencies can be installed in the `solorzanos-maze` directory via

 `npm install`